 As an example of a multi-factor analysis, consider Virgin Enterprises Ltd. v.
-Nawab.
-108 The plaintiff was Richard Branson's conglomerate, Virgin Enterprises Limited (or "VEL"), owned a registrations for a word-mark and stylized version of VIRGIN as applied to "retail store services in the fields of ... computers and electronic apparatus," along with the word mark VIRGIN MEGASTORE.
+Nawab.117 The plaintiff was Richard Branson's conglomerate, Virgin Enterprises Limited (or "VEL"), owned a registrations for a word-mark and stylized version of VIRGIN as applied to "retail store services in the fields of ... computers and electronic apparatus," along with the word mark VIRGIN MEGASTORE.
 Its business lines included an airline, record stores, computer games, books, and luggage.
 It had three megastores in the New York area, where it sold CDs, video game consoles, disposable cameras, DVD players, and more.
 In 1999, it started planning to offer cellular service in the United States under the name Virgin Mobile.

 The defendants sold cell phones and telephone services in and around New York through a network of 400 wireless retailers.
 In 1999, they started planning to resell Sprint PCS cellular service under their own brand.
 They approached a lawyer to search possible service marks.
 According to defendants, one of the marks the law firm said was available was VIRGIN.
-The law firm associate, however, submitted an affidavit that she refused to search on VIRGIN because the firm already represented VEL.
-They filed ITU applications with the USPTO for
+The law firm associate, however, submitted an affidavit that she refused to search on VIRGIN because the firm already represented VEL.118 They filed ITU applications with the USPTO for VIRGIN WIRELESS, VIRGIN MOBILE, VIRGIN COMMUNICA-TIONS, and VIRGIN NET in the field of telecommunications services, and signed a lease for a kiosk in the South Shore Mall on Long Island, where they would "re-sell AT&T wireless services, telephones, and accessories under the retail name Virgin Wireless."
+They later opened two retail stores and four more kiosks, all under the name VIRGIN WIRE-

-Virgin Enters.
+117. Virgin Enters.
 Ltd. v.
 Nawab, 335 F.3d 141 (2d Cir.
 2003).